GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/7-Multiple-Estimators/README.md

 # 7-Multiple-Estimators
 ## Benchmarking 14 Data-Driven Estimators for Multi-Task Ageing Assessment

 This folder benchmarks 14 data-driven estimators under an identical ageing-assessment setting.
 Each estimator is used to solve the same six ageing tasks using the same six internal-state features extracted from relaxation-voltage modeling.
-The goal is to compare assessment accuracy (and, if enabled in scripts, evaluation time) across estimators under a controlled protocol.
+The goal is to compare assessment accuracy and assessment time across estimators under a controlled protocol.

 This module corresponds to Supplementary Fig. 17 to Supplementary Fig. 22 and Supplementary Table 1 to Supplementary Table 6.